TiepiNL/py4e/checkmk/readme.md

   - increase output verbosity for debugging purposes
 - `-q, --quiet`
   - don't print any output
-- `-a, --action {version,reload,restart,test,config,log,setting}`
+- `action {version,reload,restart,test,config,log}`
   - action to perform: the main features of the program
 - `-c, --config {all,default,bakery,user}`
   - the config to display. 'all' returns the (merged) running config
+  - specify which of the [agent’s configuration files] should be retrieved
 - `-s, --section {all,fileinfo,global,local,logfiles,logwatch,mrpe,plugins,ps,spool,system,winperf}`
-  - set scope
+  - set config scope
+  - cannot be combined with `--config`
 - `-?, --question QUESTION`
-  - setting to return (only applicable to the setting-action)
+  - setting to return (only applicable to the config-action)
 - `-e,  --byexception`
   - only display warning and critical log messages (only applicable to the log-action)
 - `-o, --open`